-2018 marks the fifth year of Unlocking Detention.
-This timeline tells the story of immigration detention reform during the time it has been running.
-We will be releasing one year of the timeline at a time as we progress through #Unlocked18.
+2018 marked the fifth year of Unlocking Detention.
+This timeline tells the story of immigration detention reform during the time it has been running, and will continue to be updated.

 The Home Affairs Committee publishes its long-awaited report on immigration detention, calling for a 28 day time limit, an end to the detention of vulnerable people, automatic judicial oversight of decisions to detain, and alternatives to detention.